Peugeot 2008 interior

 Besides a physical volume knob for the stereo, almost all the system’s features are controlled through the touchscreen.
 This can make it a pain to use on the move because you’ll have to take your eyes off the road to make sure you’re prodding the right part of the screen.

-Thankfully there’s a set of physical buttons that you can feel for down on the centre console for the heating and air conditioning so at least it’s a doddle to adjust the cabin temperature as you drive along.
+Thankfully there’s a set of physical buttons for controlling the heating and air conditioning so it’s a doddle to adjust the cabin temperature as you drive along.

-Only top-spec Peugeot 2008 GT Line and Allure Premium models come with satellite navigation as standard – it’s a £500 option on Allure, and Active models.
+Only top-spec Peugeot 2008 GT Line and Allure Premium models come with satellite navigation as standard – it’s an optional extra on Allure and Active models.
 It’s reasonably easy to input a postcode using the on-screen keyboard but you can’t pinch to zoom in on the maps to preview your route.

-Apple CarPlay and Android Auto let you use your phone’s sat-nav app on the 2008’s screen instead, and you can also easily stream music from your phone through the stereo.
+Apple CarPlay and Android Auto let you use your phone’s sat-nav app on the 2008’s screen instead, though, and you can easily stream music from your phone through the stereo, too.
 If you’re serious about sound quality you might be disappointed to hear you can’t upgrade the Peugeot’s rather basic six-speaker system to a big-name brand like in the Renault Captur.